cmayorga/blockchain-developer-bootcamp-final-project/smartcontracts/README.md

 # CONSRewards

-Staking pool for Uniswap CONS/WETH liquidity token for receiving 69000 CARLOS weekly reward halving at 5%
+Staking pool for CONS token for receiving 69000 CARLOS weekly reward halving at 5%

 yarn